rakibullahsazib/time-tracker/README.md

 npm run coverage
 ```
 ### E2E Testing
 E2E testing is done using cypress.
-To view the tests we have to first serve our app in test mode.
+To view the tests, we have to first serve our app in test mode.
 This is *important* because otherwise cypress will have issues with vue transitions.
-To avoid that close existing running apps then run:
+To avoid that, close existing running apps then run:
 ```
 npm run serve:test
 ```
-Then open cypress using this command:
+Then open cypress by running this command in another terminal:
 ```
 npm run cy:open
 ```